-If you’re looking to get a better understanding of the types of questions you’ll be asked in SQE1, look no further!
-I’ve compiled a list of parties providing practice sets at no cost.
+Updated January 2026 – Looking to get a better understanding of what you’ll be asked in part one of the SQE?
+Well look no further!
+I’ve compiled a comprehensive list of parties providing SQE1 sample questions – for free.

 Helpfully, the SRA has also provided an SQE exam simulation.
 SQE1 is a computer-based test, and you can find some of the sample questions (mentioned above) presented via a realistic user interface (similar to the one you’ll see on test day at Pearson VUE).
 Here you can try the simulated SQE1 Test.

-- The QLTS School (100 Questions) – The QLTS School is a prep centre that now provides materials and training for the SQE.
+- The QLTS School (190 Questions) – The QLTS School is a prep centre that now provides materials and training for the SQE.
 On its website you can find a mock test available for free.
 They’ve provided 50 FLK1 practice questions and 50 FLK2 practice questions.
-A 90Q version (of what I believe is the same mock?) can also be accessed here.

-Note: The QLTS mocks above are normally available but, in the 1 – 2 weeks before an SQE1 sitting they are often taken down, or made inaccessible.
+Note: The mocks on QLTS’ website are normally available but, in the weeks before an SQE1 sitting, they are often taken down, or made inaccessible.
 I’m not sure why this is, but it’s just something I wanted to share FYI.
 If you’d like to try these practice tests before an exam, you may want to do it sooner rather than later.

 - The British Law Academy (130 Questions) – The British Law Academy is an SQE consultancy / training provider located in Italy.
 It is run by a practising solicitor who qualified in both the UK and New York state.
-On its website you can find a free SQE1 FLK1 mock exam (65 questions) and a free SQE1 FLK2 mock exam (65 questions).
+(I’ve looked briefly at their FLK2 questions.
+My view is that they are not really the same style of questions candidates will see on exam day.
+They are simpler and the suggested answers lack nuance.
+That said, if you want to try some multiple-choice questions – as a way to consolidate your general legal knowledge – you could give these mocks a try).
+Here’s where to find the free SQE1 FLK1 mock exam (65 questions) and the free SQE1 FLK2 mock exam (65 questions).

 In addition to the full (or nearly full) mocks above, you can also get a few additional practice questions in the following places: